Kucherov scores pair of goals to lift Lightning over Oilers

-Nikita Kucherov scored twice to lift the Tampa Bay Lightning to a 3-1 victory over the Edmonton Oilers on Sunday.
+Nikita Kucherov helped the Tampa Bay Lightning quickly bounce back from a rare shutout loss.

-Louis Domingue stopped 28 shots to help the Lightning end a two-game slide and move back to four points ahead of Boston for the top overall spot in the Eastern Conference standings.
-Victor Hedman also scored and Steven Stamkos added two assists.
+Kucherov scored twice to lead the Lightning to a 3-1 victory against the Edmonton Oilers on Sunday.
+Tampa Bay extended its lead to four points over Boston for the top overall spot in the Eastern Conference less than 24 hours after a shutout loss at home to the Bruins.

-Tampa Bay killed off five Edmonton power-play chances and kept Connor McDavid off the scoresheet, leaving him four points behind Kucherov for the league lead in points.
+"We weren't sitting in here pouting," said Lightning captain Steven Stamkos, who finished with two assists.
+"We thought we had a decent effort (against Boston) and we knew we wanted to improve on it."

+Kucherov's fourth multi-goal game of the season extended his lead to four points in the race for the Art Ross Trophy over Edmonton's Connor McDavid, who was held off the scoresheet.
+McDavid scored four goals against Tampa Bay earlier this season.

 Ty Rattie scored for Edmonton and Al Montoya finished with 37 saves.

-Edmonton took advantage of a fortunate break to take the lead on the opening shift of the game.
-After Domingue fumbled the puck behind his own net, it trickled in to the trapezoid area forcing him back toward his net.
-As he made his way back to the crease, Rattie managed to get the puck and bank it off Domingue's pads 14 seconds into the first period for his second goal in two games.

-Hedman pulled the Lightning even with a slap shot off a faceoff that deflected off the stick of Rattie and past Montoya at 15:12, his 12th of the season.
+"There are days when you give up a goal like that and it's going to be harder," Domingue said.
+"But I washed it away right away.
+It was one of those things, the guys are coming in tapping your pads.
+It was just a bad break.
+You can't do anything about it."

+Hedman pulled Tampa Bay even at 15:12 of the first period.
+Kucherov put the Lightning in front on the power play 2:24 in to the game and provided the insurance goals 11:34 in to the third.

 NOTES: Lightning RW Ryan Callahan appeared in his 700th career game, 250th with Tampa Bay.
 Callahan played his first 450 games with the New York Rangers. .
 Edmonton D Kris Russell missed his second consecutive game after blocking a shot against San Jose on Wednesday. .
-Tampa Bay allowed five power-play goals in the previous three games. .
-Lightning head coach Jon Cooper moved two victories behind John Tortorella for the most in franchise history.
+Tampa Bay allowed five power play goals in the previous three games. .
+Lightning head coach Jon Cooper moved two victories behind John Tortorella for the most in franchise history. .
+McDavid had points in eight of his previous nine games, six of those multi-point games.

 UP NEXT: